-Measure Anticipated Benefit / Evaluating Effectiveness Implementing and Monitoring Responsibility Estimated Completion Date Alternative 1 or Alternative 2 Minimize air emissions and energy use that generate GHGs that contribute to climate change.
-Comply with DoD and Navy policies for reducing air emissions and energy use.
-Consider measures during planning and construction.
-NAVSTA Everett Design and construction phase.
-Expand the use of natural infrastructure to build resilience, sequester carbon, and achieve local, landscape, and regional-scale climate solutions.
-Comply with DoD and Navy policies for reducing air emissions and energy use.
-Consider measures during planning and construction.
-NAVSTA Everett Design and construction phase.
-Incorporate raised flooring above the high-water mark, sustainable building design, pile-supported foundations, and LID measures.
-Alleviate flood risks.
-Consider measures during planning and construction.
-NAVSTA Everett Design and construction phase.
-Implement worker safety procedures to follow in the event of an earthquake, including the posting of evacuation routes and safety areas in the event of a tsunami threat.
-Reduce safety risks.
-Consider measures during planning and construction.
-NAVSTA Everett Design and construction phase.
-Stormwater Pollution Prevention Plan as part of the Construction General Permit.
-Minimize potential for soil erosion and water quality impacts.
-Consider measures during planning and construction.
-NAVSTA Everett Design and construction phase.
-Marine mammal monitoring during impact pile driving at Fleet Readiness Center building addition and shut down procedures.
-Avoid all incidental take of harbor seals by behavioral harassment.
-An observer positioned on the pier would visually monitor the floats within the 492-foot behavioral harassment zone.
-The observer would notify the construction supervisor of any harbor seals hauled-out within the specified zone, and impact pile driving would cease and not resume until the observer notifies the construction supervisor that the harbor seal is no longer hauled-out.
+Measure Anticipated Benefit / Evaluating Effectiveness Implementing and Monitoring Responsibility Estimated Completion Date Alternative 1 or Alternative 2 Minimize air emissions and energy use Comply with DoD and Navy Consider measures during NAVSTA Everett Design and that generate GHGs that contribute to policies for reducing air emissions planning and construction. construction climate change. and energy use. phase.
+Expand the use of natural Comply with DoD and Navy Consider measures during NAVSTA Everett Design and infrastructure to build resilience, policies for reducing air emissions planning and construction. construction sequester carbon, and achieve local, and energy use. phase. landscape, and regional-scale climate solutions.
+Incorporate raised flooring above the Alleviate flood risks.
+Consider measures during NAVSTA Everett Design and high-water mark, sustainable building planning and construction. construction design, pile-supported foundations, and phase.
+LID measures.
+Implement worker safety procedures to Reduce safety risks.
+Consider measures during NAVSTA Everett Design and follow in the event of an earthquake, planning and construction. construction including the posting of evacuation phase. routes and safety areas in the event of a tsunami threat.
+Stormwater Pollution Prevention Plan Minimize potential for soil Consider measures during NAVSTA Everett Design and as part of the Construction General erosion and water quality planning and construction. construction Permit. impacts. phase.
+Marine mammal monitoring and shut Avoid all incidental take of harbor An observer positioned on the Construction Construction down procedures during impact pile seals by behavioral harassment. pier would visually monitor the contractor with phase. driving at Fleet Readiness Center floats within the 492-foot compliance building addition. behavioral harassment zone. verification by The observer would notify the NAVSTA Everett. construction supervisor of any harbor seals hauled-out within the specified zone, and impact pile driving would cease and not resume until the observer notifies the construction supervisor that the harbor seal is no longer hauled-out.

+Measure Anticipated Benefit / Evaluating Effectiveness Implementing and Monitoring Responsibility Estimated Completion Date The Navy would include cultural resources identification and training requirements for construction workers Avoid impact to archaeological resources.
+Stipulate in construction specifications.
+Construction contractor with compliance Construction phase. in the project construction documents. verification by NAVSTA Everett.
+If unrecorded intact archaeological sites are encountered, stop work in the immediate area and follow the procedures set forth in the Inadvertent Discovery Plan for NAVSTA Everett Installations.
+Avoid impact to archaeological resources.
+Stipulate in construction specifications.
 Construction contractor with compliance verification by NAVSTA Everett.
 Construction phase.

-Measure Anticipated Benefit / Evaluating Effectiveness Implementing and Monitoring Responsibility Estimated Completion Date If unrecorded intact archaeological sites are encountered, stop work in the immediate area and follow the procedures set forth in the Inadvertent Avoid impact to archaeological resources.
-Stipulate in construction specifications.
-Construction contractor with compliance verification by Construction phase.
-Installations.
-NAVSTA EVerett.
-Follow Tribal Fisheries Manager notification procedures set in the SOPs for all port security barrier operations and continue to monitor the number of openings.
+Follow tribal fisheries manager notification procedures set in the SOPs for all port security barrier operations and continue to monitor the number of openings.
 Avoid disruption to tribal fishers operating near the port security barrier during tribal fisheries events (e.g., commercial crab season).
 Maintain existing procedures.
 NAVSTA Everett Operations phase.